-There are many ways to help a person with aphasia.
+There are many ways to help people with aphasia.

 - Turn off the radio and TV.